Center for Immersive Media

 Contact the CIM at email@example.com

-The CIM is on schedule to open it's facilities in early autumn.
-The 5,600-square-foot facility will be dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction.
+The 5,600-square-foot facility is dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction.
 The facilities include:

 - 40' x 40' square, 14' high truss and open floor area, including: